 In addition, we process your data and the data of other persons, where permitted and where we consider it appropriate, for the following purposes in which we (and sometimes third parties) have a legitimate interest:

-- offering and developing our products, services and websites, apps and other platforms on which we are present;
+- offering and developing our services and our website;

-- communicating with third parties and handling their enquiries (e.g. job applications, media enquiries);
+- communicating with third parties and handling their enquiries (e.g. messages sent via the contact form);

 - asserting legal claims and legal defence in connection with legal disputes and regulatory proceedings;

-- ensuring the proper operation of our systems, in particular IT, our websites, apps and other platforms;
+- ensuring the proper and secure operation of our IT and our website;

 This website is hosted on GitHub Pages (GitHub, Inc., a subsidiary of Microsoft Corporation, United States).
 GitHub Pages processes visitors' IP addresses and request metadata (e.g. browser type, referring URL, and date and time of visit) in server logs as part of normal hosting operations.
 GitHub acts as a data processor on our behalf.
 For transfers to the United States, we rely on the standard contractual clauses referred to in Section 6.
 GitHub's own privacy policy also applies to the processing of your data by GitHub.